 The manuscript has been updated to consistently use past test.

 p.
 5, of course salience will influence attention allocation.
 What is developmental about this study?
 Only one age group is studied, and the age range is unclear because it is not reported.
 What would be the developmental hypothesis on this task?

-We’ve now included a sample of adults in each condition and compare their behavior to that of young children.
+We have now included a sample of adults in each condition and compare their behavior to that of young children.
 Additionally, we’ve added discussion of the developmental hypothesis and predictions for each age group (pg.
 5-6).
 The age range for children is now reported.

 p.
 5, were the three conditions equivalent on age and sex distribution?